Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: A Framework for the RPM and Bongard Problems

-To optimize the current Triple-CFN, constraints are imposed on this final score by employing the Cross-Entropy loss function as a reasoning loss term.
-We continue to apply the correlation loss term on the feature vector set \(\{k_\beta | \beta \in [1, M]\}_l\).
+To optimize this RPM-version Triple-CFN, we impose constraints on this final score by employing the Cross-Entropy loss function as a reasoning loss term.
+Additionally, we apply the correlation loss term on the feature vector set $\{k_\beta | \beta \in [1, M]\}_l$.